nebari-dev/nebari-self-registration/README.md

 > NOTE: As of May 2024, neither requiring email validation nor specifying outgoing SMTP are configurable within your `nebari-config.yaml` file.
 However, these settings once configured manually will not be overridden by subsequent `nebari deploy` actions.

+### Theming

+This extension's registration web pages will use Nebari's default styles out of the box.
+It will also apply any styles which are applied to your main JupyterHub theme in your config file's `theme.jupyterhub`.
+See [Customize JupyterHub Theme](https://www.nebari.dev/docs/explanations/customize-themes/) in Nebari docs for more details.

 ## Running locally with Docker

 _Note_: running locally requires a `config.yaml` file to be present within the `self-registration` directory.
 Please create a copy of the `sample.config.yaml`, rename, and update as needed before proceeding: